big, dumb plane. WHOLE new world.

 “Jonathan”

-7 We like to have fun, first.
+4 We like to have fun, first.

 Some Like It Hot, 1959.

 — What’s the tone?
 How do the actors generally perform?
-Answer: Like Billy Wilder in “beast mode.”
-In the 1950s, the director Billy Wilder went on an all-time hot streak starting with Sunset Boulevard in 1950 and ending with The Apartment in 1960.
-You’d call both of those films a “comedy” first, with their bouncier dialogue and spirited characters, but each gave room for sincerity and, at times, darkness.
-Even Some Like It Hot, the silliest movie of the streak, shows grace through the delicate but still rowdy performance by Marilyn Monroe. … In Bound, we want to take inspiration from Wilder and company.
-We want to have a good time first, showing characters in a sillier manner to start, and then, the fun challenge is trying to deftly slide them into moments of quiet or drama, or mania or sensuality, when the story calls for it.
+The answer is like Billy Wilder in “beast mode.”
+That’s probably obscure to most, so let me explain: In the 1950s, the writer and director Billy Wilder went on an all-time hot streak of films, starting with Sunset Boulevard in 1950 and ending with The Apartment in 1960.
+You’d call any of them a “comedy” first, with their more farcical characters and acts, but each gave room for sincerity and, at times, darkness.
+Even Some Like It Hot, the silliest of the streak, shows grace through the delicate but still rowdy performance by Marilyn Monroe.